The Best Granola Recipe

 In my opinion, this is The Best Granola Recipe there is.
 Hands-down!
 It’s delicate and crispy and chock-full of nuts.
-This is a low sugar granola that’s lightly sweetened with pure maple syrup and roasted to perfection.
+It’s a healthy granola that’s sweetened only with pure maple syrup and roasted to perfection.

 HEALTHY GRANOLA RECIPE (What you’ll need)